Incrementality Testing Platforms: The Complete Guide to Measuring True Marketing Impact (2025)

 Rather than crediting clicks or views, the platform runs controlled experiments.
 It compares markets that receive exposure to markets that do not, then calculates the additional revenue and orders caused by the campaign.
 This is the incremental lift.
 It is the cleanest way to separate signal from noise.

-Attribution vs. Incrementality
+Attribution vs. incrementality

 The goal is not to replace attribution.
 The goal is to ground decisions in causal truth when real money is on the line.